jurewerk/draggproject/readme.md

  This project is build on lumen framework (laravel subset).
 So you shoul be familliare with it.

- You should follow this guide to install lumen, and than to edit your .env file
+ You should follow <a href="http://lumen.laravel.com/docs/installation">this guide</a> to install lumen, and than to edit your .env file

  After installing lumen, and everything else, you should change your database credentials in .env , this is how mine looks:
  DB_CONNECTION=mysql